rj-oidc/e2e-action-workflows/workshops/workshop-1/2_repo-project-management.md

    - Go to `Your Projects`
    - Click on `Projects (Beta)`
    - Click on the `New Project` button.
-   - Copy url of the project (without views part).
+   - Copy url of the project.

 Store project url in actions secrets.
   - In your forked repository, go to `Settings`